v8/v8.dev/src/blog/wasm-dynamic-tiering.md

 We encourage interested developers to experiment with the performance impact of dynamic tiering on their web applications.
 This will allow us to react and avoid potential performance regressions early.
 Dynamic tiering can be enabled locally by running Chrome with the command line flag `--enable-blink-features=WebAssemblyDynamicTiering`.

+V8 embedders who want to enable dynamic tiering can do so by setting the V8 flag `--wasm-dynamic-tiering`.

 ### Testing in the field with an Origin Trial

 Running Chrome with a command line flag is something a developer can do, but it should not be expected from an end user.
 To experiment with your application in the field, it is possible to join what is called an [Origin Trial](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md).
 Origin trials allow you to try out experimental features with end users through a special token that is tied to a domain.
 This special token enables WebAssembly dynamic tiering for the end user on specific pages that include the token.
 To obtain your own token to run an origin trial, [use the application form](https://developer.chrome.com/origintrials/#/view_trial/3716595592487501825).